giasonep/EDA_MTA_Turnstile_Data/One_Page_Report_EDA_MTA.md

 | 4 PM to 7 PM | - | - | *break* | *break* | *break* |
 | 7 PM to 10 PM | - | - | W 4 St.-Washington Sq. | W 4 St.-Washington Sq. | W 4 St.-Washington Sq. |

 ### Future Work
-For future work and with respect to commuter changes in travel due to COVID-19, analysis of current trends in ridership of busses versus subway trains could be used in tandem with geolocation to determine if double exposure could be gained by placing *Street Teams* at stations within a short distance of a bus stop.
+For future work and with respect to commuter changes in travel due to COVID-19, I would like to analyze current trends in ridership of busses versus subway trains.
+Double exposure to trains and subway stations could be advantageous for *Street Teams* if they station within a short distance of a bus stop and subway entrance.
+Additionally, I would want feedback from WTWY based on the above recommendations and provide supplementary days, times and locations if desired by them.